 You can start butterfly weed seeds indoors.
-To do this, you’ll need a garden flat filled with a good quality of well-moistened germination medium.
+To do this, you’ll need a garden flat filled with good quality, well-moistened germination medium.

 Just as with outdoor sowing, scatter the seeds evenly over the surface and press them lightly into the soil.
 Cover them lightly with a quarter of an inch of germination mixture and moisten the surface thoroughly.

-Leave it there for month to six weeks and then remove it.
-This keeps the seed in an area with a steady temperature of 70 to 75 degrees.
+Leave it there for a month to six weeks and then remove it.
+This keeps the seed in an area with a steady temperature of 70° to 75° degrees Fahrenheit.